/

 If your CRM system doesn’t work on users’ preferred browsers and devices, it may severely limit users’ ability to access the system.

-To what degree does your CRM run on assorted versions of Firefox, Chrome, Safari, Windows, macOS, iOS, Android, etc.?
+To what degree does your CRM run on assorted versions of Firefox, Chrome, Safari, Windows, macOS, iOS, and Android?
+Mobile access in particular is no longer optional — field sales reps expect to update records from their phone between meetings.

 7. There’s Nothing for Users to Get Excited About